xiaoxianyu-office/mm/Items/Options.md

 **AppendType: \[true/false\]**

-  - Toggles if the MYTHIC_TYPE should be appended to this item no matter way, necessary for the wearing condition to function properly.
+  - Toggles if the MYTHIC_TYPE should be appended to this item no matter what.
+Necessary for the wearing condition to function properly.

 **Unbreakable: \[true/false\]**